abisliouk/HS-MATH-GAI/README.md

 ---

-## 📌 Notes

-- All prompts are strict JSON-only with clear format expectations
-- Invalid responses are logged and skipped
-- Model's confidence distribution must sum to 1
-- Use `NUM_SAMPLES` in `evaluate_*.py` to limit batch size during testing

 ---

+## 📌 Additional Notes

+- Prompts strictly enforce valid JSON-only output.
+- Invalid or unparsable responses are logged and skipped during evaluation.
+- The `"confidence_distribution"` field must sum to 1.
+- Intermediate results are saved incrementally to prevent data loss on interruption.
+- Set `NUM_SAMPLES` in each evaluation script to quickly test on smaller subsets.

+---

 ## 🧠 Authors

-Created as part of **EEL6935: Safe Autonomous Systems** coursework.
+Created as part of **EEL6935: Safe Autonomous Systems** coursework at UNiversity of Florida.

 ---

 ## 🔐 Disclaimer

 You must have a valid OpenAI API key and/or access to the local server endpoint to run the scripts.

+---

+## 📄 License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).